Traits, Personality and Behavior

 Rottweilers are one of the breeds most affected by hip dysplasia, a genetic deformity where the head of the femur doesn't fit properly into the hip socket.
 This condition is extremely painful, and often requires hip replacement surgery costing thousands of dollars to correct.
 Even with the surgery, the dog is likely to develop arthritis as he ages.

-should have their dogs’ eyes examined each year by a board-certified
+Rottweilers can develop progressive retinal atrophy (PRA),cataracts, eyelid deformities and other vision and eye problems.
+Owners should have their dogs' eyes examined each year by a board-certified veterinary ophthalmologist.

 There are some diseases that affect the Rottweiler for which there are no screening tests.
 These include epilepsy, allergies, chronic diarrhea and a fairly high rate of cancer.
 And while early neutering is common and popular for many dogs, studies have shown that bone cancer is more common in Rotties altered before adulthood.